 We are a Picture News Advocate School!

-Picture News enables us to deliver much of the work we do in school on British Values, and also helps us to support our children in considering the key issues of the day.
+Picture News enables us to deliver much of the work we do in school on British Values and Protected Characteristics.
+In addition, it enables us to support our children in encounter and consider the key issues of the day in a planned and age-appropriate way.

 Please follow the link below, to find out how Picture News supports British Values at Our Lady & St Patrick's.